-UNLIMITED TAX ROAD BONDS SERIES 2024
+UNLIMITED TAX BONDS SERIES 2025

-This OFFICIAL STATEMENT provides certain information in connection with the issuance by Galveston County Municipal Utility District No. 36 (the "District") of its \$4,715,000 Unlimited Tax Road Bonds, Series 2024 (the "Bonds").
+This OFFICIAL STATEMENT provides certain information in connection with the issuance by Galveston County Municipal Utility District No. 36 (the "District") of its \$10,435,000 Unlimited Tax Bonds, Series 2025 (the "Bonds").

-The Bonds are issued by the District pursuant to a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board"), an election held within the District, Article III, Section 52 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.
+The Bonds are issued by the District pursuant to an order of the Texas Commission on Environmental Quality (the "TCEQ"), a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board"), an election held within the District, Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, and general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas.